hainworldhq/hain-whitepaper/05-working-principles.md

 ## Overview

-A framework becomes more usable when its structure is supported by explicit principles.
+A [framework](https://github.com/hainworldhq/hain-glossary/blob/main/terms/framework.md) becomes more usable when its [conceptual structure](https://github.com/hainworldhq/hain-glossary/blob/main/terms/conceptual-structure.md) is supported by explicit [principles](https://github.com/hainworldhq/hain-glossary/blob/main/terms/principles.md).

 Without principles, a framework may still have names, layers, and public surfaces, but it will often lack internal discipline.
 Its language may drift, its structure may become inconsistent, and its future extensions may lose coherence.